sudipto-003/sre_airports_api/README.md

 - say *release_v1* branch tracks the v1 version, and *release_v2* branch tracks v2 version of the app
 - a central repo/branch contains the action for build and deploy jobs, these workflows are configured to trigger on *workflow_dispatch* events and takes inputs to better control versioning requirments.
 - workflows configured on release-* brnches trigger on push/PR close events, invokes the module workflows with their respective values.
 - storing the secrets(docker repo creds, deploy creds) in Github repo/environment level secrets for security purpose.
-Using Environments for manual approval if it is required before deployiung.
+Using Environments for manual approval if it is required before deploying.